-The Hospital was recognised for its high performance in abdominal aortic aneurysm repair, chronic obstructive pulmonary disease, colon cancer surgery, health failure, hit and knee replacement, and lung cancer surgery.
+The Hospital was recognized for its high performance in abdominal aortic aneurysm repair, chronic obstructive pulmonary disease, colon cancer surgery, health failure, hip and knee replacement, and lung cancer surgery.

 As of its July 2017 to June 2018 figures, the Hospital had over 4,800 employees with $729 million in operating revenue.
 According to its report, the Hospital also contributed more than $50 million in community benefits.
-This benefits included subsiding programs, charity care, community outreach, health education and research activities.
+These benefits included subsiding programs, charity care, community outreach, health education, and research activities.

-The hospital also earned the Lifeline Gold Plus Receiving Quality Achievement Award from the American Heart Association (AHA) for their outstanding treatment of patients who suffer severe heart attacks.
+The hospital also earned the Lifeline Gold Plus Receiving Quality Achievement Award from the American Heart Association (AHA) for its outstanding treatment of patients who suffer severe heart attacks.